Jonathan Sadowski: Career

 Sadowski first rose to prominence in 2006, with his starring role as Viola Hasting's best friend, Paul Antonio, in the romantic comedy film She's The Man.
 He subsequently had roles as Trey in the 2007 action thriller Live Free or Die Hard, Wade in the 2009 horror film Friday the 13th, Blake in the 2009 comedy film The Goods: Live Hard, Sell Hard, Paul in the 2012 disaster horror film Chernobyl Diaries, and Hemingway in the 2017 drama film Axis.

 Sadowski also had numerous guest starring role in television series, such as NCIS, House, and Chuck.
 He starred as Henry Goodson in CBS comedy series $#*!
 My Dad Says (2010–2011).

 Sadowski gained further recognition for his starring role as Josh Xander Kaminski on the Freeform sitcom Young & Hungry, which aired from 2014 to 2018.
 He also assumed the role of Devon in Sex Life, which aired in 2021.

+In 2023, Sadowski starred in the western thriller Cottonmouth, which is set for release in 2024.